Hourout/linora/README.md

 ![contributors](https://img.shields.io/github/contributors/Hourout/linora)
 ![downloads](https://img.shields.io/pypi/dm/linora.svg)

-Linora is a simple and efficient tools for data mining and data analysis.
+Linora is a simple and efficient data mining and data analysis tool that allows you to do related data mining tasks without using sklearn to the maximum extent.
+It is perfectly compatible with pandas and runs faster and saves memory compared to sklearn.

 | [API Document](https://github.com/Hourout/linora/blob/master/document/api.md) | [中文介绍](https://github.com/Hourout/linora/blob/master/document/Chinese.md) |